-There are a variety of different types of cysts that may be seen within the pituitary.
-Although some pituitary tumors can have cystic components, most cysts are not true neoplasms (tumors) and instead are developmental in origin.
-The most common cyst is a Rathke’s cleft cyst (RCC).
-Other cysts seen in the pituitary include arachnoid cysts, Pars Intermedia cysts and epidermoid cysts.
+A variety of cysts can appear within the pituitary gland.
+Although some pituitary tumors can have cystic components, most cysts are not true tumors.
+The most common cyst is a Rathke’s cleft cyst (RCC); others include arachnoid cysts, Pars Intermedia cysts and epidermoid cysts.

 Rathke’s Cleft Cysts